marq-oh/bcnd-p5/README.md

 ## Write-up
 ### How to test code
-Truffle tests can be used to run the test code:
+Truffle tests can be used to run the test code.
+Make sure you are in /eth-contracts directory.

 `truffle test`